What is the Quran and where did it come from?

 The Quran is a Divine miracle of literature [Prophecy – Science – Warnings – Wisdom – Truths] and it has been preserved in the original language for over 1,400 years.
 Humanity has received divine guidance only through two channels:

-- The Word of Almighty Allah in the scriptures; Torah, Zubur, Injil and Quran
+- The Word of Almighty Allah in the scriptures; Torah, Zaboor, Injeel and Quran

 - The Prophets inspired by Allah to communicate His will to mankind

-These two things have always been going together, hand in hand.
-More importantly though, there were at that time, tens of thousands of companions who had memorised the complete Quran from the instruction of the Prophet Muhammad (peace be upon him).
-Even the Prophet himself (peace be upon him) used to recite it with the angel Jibrael once a year and in the last year of his life he recited it two times just before the month in which he left this world.
+These two things have always gone together, hand in hand.
+More importantly, there were at that time, tens of thousands of companions who had memorised the complete Quran from the instruction of the Prophet Muhammad (peace be upon him).
+Even the Prophet himself (peace be upon him) used to recite it with the Angel Jibreel once a year, and in the last year of his life, he recited it two times just before the month in which he left this world.

 The Quran was so meticulously preserved because it is the book of guidance for all of humanity for all times.
 That is why it does not address just the Arabs, in whose language it was revealed.
-In fact Arabs today do not comprise more than 13% of the Muslims in the world.
+In fact, Arabs today comprise no more than 13% of the Muslims in the world.

 We are comfortable with reading books that present information, ideas and arguments systematically and coherently.
-So, when we begin reading the Quran, we expect that this book too will revolve around a definite subject, that the subject matter of the book will be clearly defined at the beginning and will then be neatly divided into sections and chapters, after which discussion will proceed in a logical sequence.
+Naturally, when we begin reading the Quran, we expect that this book too will revolve around a definite subject.
+That the subject matter of the book will be clearly defined at the beginning and will then be neatly divided into sections and chapters, after which discussion will proceed in a logical sequence.
 We likewise expect a separate and systematic arrangement of instruction and guidance for each of the various aspects of human life.